 The Virginia Association of Broadcasters (VAB) offers PAID Summer Internship Programs available to students entering their Junior or Senior year at a college or university that offers undergraduate classes in the following courses of study: Computer Science, Business, Electronic Media, Engineering, Graphic Design and Mass Communications including Advertising, Journalism (print or broadcast), Marketing and Public Relations.

 The Summer Internship Program is an 8-week program for the months of June and July.
 All interns should plan to work 40-hours per week at $12.00/hour.
 A total of 32 students statewide will be selected for the program and all interns will be placed at a radio or television station in the state of Virginia.
 Every effort is made to place a student in their geographical area of preference; however, this cannot be guaranteed.

-Only students who are Virginia residents OR a non-resident student currently attending an accredited college or University in the state of Virginia are eligible for the Summer Internship Program.Download Internship Application Download Internship Flyer
+Only students who are Virginia residents OR a non-resident student currently attending an accredited college or University in the state of Virginia (as well as Elizabeth City State University) are eligible for the Summer Internship Program.Download Internship Application Download Internship Flyer

 Rules For Applying